Consumer FAQs

 (Updated July 2024)

-Net metering policies and rates for ComEd, Ameren, and MidAmerican distributed generation (on-site) residential and small commercial solar customers are changing.
-Full retail rate net metering will no longer be available to residential and small commercial customers net metering customers interconnecting new renewable energy systems after December 31, 2024.
+Net metering policies and rates under ComEd, Ameren, and MidAmerican for distributed generation (on-site) residential and small commercial solar customers changed on January 1, 2025.
+Full retail rate net metering is no longer available to residential and small commercial net metering customers interconnecting new renewable energy systems as of January 1, 2025.

-Your utility will “net out” the electricity that your project sends to the grid against the electricity that you pull from the grid.
+For customers who sign up for net metering after the new supply-only net metering policy takes effect, your utility will continue to “net out” the electricity that your project sends to the grid against the electricity that you pull from the grid.
 For example, if your solar project sends 400 kWh of extra electricity to the grid, and you use 500 kWh of electricity from the grid, your net usage would be 100 kWh.
-You will then only pay supply and transmission charges for that net usage.
+Supply and transmission charges are then calculated based on that net usage.

 With supply-only net metering, electric delivery charges are no longer included in net metering.
 This means that customers will pay delivery charges for the entire amount of electricity that they pull from the grid, regardless of how much electricity they send back to the grid.
 With the above example, you would pay supply and transmission charges for 100 kWh, but you would pay delivery charges for the full 500 kWh pulled from the grid.
 Your electric bill will also include non-volumetric (not based on kWh used) customer charges and fees.